Czech & Speake founder, Frank Sawkins, coined the name Edwardian, for the most successful and iconic range of bathroom fitting and accessories.

 paint is often the most practical choice for humid rooms, which bathrooms commonly are.
 However, wallpaper can add both texture and depth if you have larger square footage and a well-ventilated area to work with.
 A feature wall can help to create a focal point and add intrigue to an otherwise cold space.

 Florals, birds, gold foil prints and intricate patterns are synonymous with Edwardian home interiors and are an uncomplicated decorative solution to achieving the period bathroom effect.

 In terms of colour, the Edwardian era favours a soft colour palette.
 Think springtime hues that follow the design narrative of bright, clean and fresh.
 Pastel shades such as duck egg blue, calming lilacs, soft pinks, light floral yellows and subtle greys work particularly well.
 Finally, contrast with rich mahogany finishes and solid wood bathroom furniture for a vintage look that oozes grandeur.

 Guy Tobin’s London house (Source: House & Garden)

 Decorate with high-end products

-Spending time on the details doesn’t end at bath taps and fittings.
+time on the details doesn’t end at bath taps and fittings.
 The considered design approach should filter down to all bathroom décor, including the smaller finishings such as storage items and toiletries.
-Antique storage jars can also make a great feature (handy for keeping cotton buds or disposable razors tidy), whilst gold or chrome plant pots can bring out the finishes seen on your bath and basin, lifting them as a key design feature.
+Antique storage jars or vases can also make a great feature (handy for keeping cotton buds or disposable razors tidy), whilst gold or chrome plant pots can bring out the finishes seen on your bath and basin, lifting them as a key design feature.